vermasavita/react-dishpoll/README.md

 # Dish Poll

-Dish Poll is app here user hast to vote 3 dishes and can see the rank wise dashboard.
+Dish Poll is app here user can make a selection of 3 dishes from the poll and see the ranks in dashboard.